osrm/mbd-core/README.md

 # Introduction

-This is the repository to define mbd unified data schema such that all the data sources from different protocols can be merged/combined into a same data schema.
+This is the repository to define mbd unified data schema such that all the data sources from different protocols can be merged/combined into the same data schema.
 The unified schema include (and will include) four types of schema:
 - item schema
 - interaction schema (user-item)
 - user schema